-From Lingcod to Yellow Eyed Rockfish, there’s no short supply of tasty, fun fighting fish along the Western coast.
+From Lingcod to Yellow Eyed Rockfish, there’s no short supply of tasty, fun-fighting fish along the Western coast.

 can reach 3 feet in length and weigh up to 24 lbs.
 Females grow larger than males.

 Lingcod is a species sought by most anglers.
 These sea dragons are found along the pacific coast from Alaska to Baja California.
-Mean, hard fighting, and veracious hunters, their diet consists of fish, typically greenling, but virtually anything that swims is on the menu, including squid and octopus.
+Mean, hard fighting, and voracious hunters, their diet consists of fish, typically greenling, but virtually anything that swims is on the menu, including squid and octopus.

-They’ll even grab a rock fish as you’re reeling it in and hold on all the way to the surface ( They call it a hitchhiker.)
+They’ll even grab a rockfish as you’re reeling it in and hold on all the way to the surface ( They call it a hitchhiker.)
 California regulation is a minimum of 22″ to keep with a bag limit of two.

 These fish reside on rocky bottoms and can be found in shallow water -good news for us anglers, as we have access to them from shore.
 Grass Rockfish (grassies) can be identified by their olive-green complexion and dark markings along their flanks.

 Due to their heavy, compact bodies, grass rockfish are hard fighting and fun to catch.
 They largely feed on crustaceans and other smaller fish.

-Brown Rockfish Like the Grass rockfish, browns are commonly located on rocky bottoms and have a similar diet of crustaceans.
-They are often confused with grass fish due to a similar body type.
+Like the Grass rockfish, browns are commonly located on rocky bottoms and have a similar diet to crustaceans.
+They are often confused with grass fish due to their similar body type.
 But no worries, they both taste great on fish tacos!
 As indicated by its name, the brown rockfish will have varying shades of brown on its body.
 There are dozens of other rockfish species you can catch from shore or a boat, but these four above are pretty common in both scenarios.

 Rock Fishing From Shore

-Swells are waves that are caused by wind friction, and are measured by their height.
+are waves that are caused by wind friction and are measured by their height.
 You want to look for ideal conditions, as you’ll be standing on rocks, cliff sides, and rocky beaches, so the threat of large waves wouldn’t be fun.
 If the swells are rough, the fish will have difficulty honing in on your bait.
 Remember, rockfish like to stick to one place, so getting your bait close and keeping it there is essential.
 Your bait and/or lure can also be swept into rocks causing you to snag.
 Check online before your trip at both tides and swell.

 can range from high to low.
 A rule of thumb is to fish the incoming tide.
 This you can also check online.
-Try to begin fishing a few hours before the high tide – this will bring the fish in as they feed on crustaceans and smaller bait fish hiding in the rocks.
+Try to begin fishing a few hours before the high tide – this will bring the fish in as they feed on crustaceans and smaller baitfish hiding in the rocks.

 When the tides recede, so do the fish.
 They can feel the pressure as the tides move and sure enough, they will follow it.
-I would argue that structure is the most important things to look for.
+I would argue that structure is the most important thing to look for.
 All of the species I discussed above require structure both for protection and ambushing prey.
 Depending on the structure, you may need to adjust your technique.

-Tackle Set Up
+Rockfish Tackle Set Up

 Your techniques will depend on whether you’re fishing from shore or a boat.
 Shore fishing often requires that you fish in shallower water.
 This increases your chances of snagging.

-Understand that you’re going to snag often, its all part of rock fishing.
-So bring backup gear ie extra surf leaders, weights, and hooks.
+Understand that you’re going to snag often, it’s all part of rock fishing.
+So bring backup gear ie. extra surf leaders, weights, and hooks.

 With that said, bottom fishing can be effective using a high-low rig with a 2-6 oz weight.